Ping River: History

 Evidence shows that habitation along the Ping River dates back to 1500 BCE.
 At that time it controlled trading routes between Yunnan and the Chao Phraya basin.

-Mengrai, a ruler and conqueror from Xishuangbanna, turned south to create an alternative "silk road" along the Ping River itself and captured Haripunchai in 1281.
+Mangrai, a ruler from Ngoenyang, turned south to create an alternative "silk road" along the Ping River and captured Haripunchai in 1281.
 Following his successful conquest, he created Wiang Kum Kam as his capital before abandoning it following nearly a decade of floods, finally moving kilometres north to establish Chiang Mai as the capital of the Kingdom of Lanna in 1296.

 In the 20th century, the Ping River became a part of Siam.
-Chinese and foreign investors flooded the area, all in search of lucrative teak and business transactions.
-Missionaries came and built Chiang Mai’s first church along the eastern bank of the river, an area set aside for foreign residents by the ruling government who occupied the safe, flood-free western banks.
-Land along the banks, including its islands, were repurposed, such as a small island in the river that was donated to an American missionary Dr. James W. McKean by Chao Inthawarorot Suriyawong in 1907 to become a leper colony.
+Chinese and foreign investors came to area in search of lucrative teak and business transactions.
+Missionaries built Chiang Mai’s first church along the eastern bank of the river, an area set aside for foreign residents by the ruling government who occupied the safe, flood-free western banks.
+Land along the banks, including its islands, were repurposed, such as a small island in the river that was donated to American missionary James W. McKean in 1907 to become a leper colony.
 With no cure for leprosy until the 1980s, lepers found relief in their sanctuary from social criticism, many of whom remain at the McKean Rehabilitation Centre today.